 Freshwater isopods (Isopoda aquatica)

-there have been 34 taxa (species and subspecies) of freshwater crustaceans found in Croatia, together with several undescribed species.
-Of these, as much as 23 are cave species, 5 species live in underground interstitial habitats, 4 in the brackish waters in the coastal area and only 2 species are from rivers and lakes.
+There are 34 taxa (species and subspecies) of freshwater crustaceans found in Croatia, together with several undescribed species.
+Of these, 23 are cave species, 5 species live in underground interstitial habitats, 4 in the brackish waters in the coastal area and only 2 species are known from rivers and lakes.

 Cave species completely lost their pigment and sense of sight due to the lack of light.
 Most cave species feed on dead organic matter (detritus), but some are even predators (Dalmatian giant pill-bug; Sphaeromides virei mediodalmatina).